sina-mansour/OHBM_2023/README.md

 ### Sina Mansour L.

-The digital content associated with different contributions to OHBM 2023 and OHBM Brainhack is stored in this repository.
+The digital content associated with different contributions to OHBM 2023 and OHBM Brainhack is hosted in this repository.

 ---